You are not the only one facing these challenges. Every website owner, sooner or later, starts thinking about conversion rate optimization.

 There’s no universal format for the UX audit report since its size and structure depend on the work complexity.

 For example, at UX studio, we create, share and present a user experience audit report to our partners, which contains all insights and discoveries based on empirical evidence.
 What is more, we also provide some handy, actionable recommendations on what to change in your digital product, and how to start making those changes.

 To help you better understand what you can expect from the UX audit, here is our example report prepared for one of our partners — an Indian real estate giant MagicBricks.
 We conducted extensive user research to validate new feature ideas and define users’ main pain points on the website.

 Our sample UX audit report for an Indian real estate giant MagicBricks 👇UX Audit Sample Report

 At UX studio, we conduct UX audits to identify usability problems through interviews and testing with actual users.
-Book a free consultation with us and boost your business results.
+Book a free consultation with us, and boost your business results together.

 To better understand where potential pain points were likely to arise, we ran workshops for each segment, ultimately mapping out the user journey.

 The mission turned out to be a huge success thanks to MagicBricks and UX studio teams’ flexibility and professionalism.

 UX audit for an English learning app